weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

   1. Install Docker Machine and Weave Net
   2. Launch Weave Net on to a single VM on VirtualBox
   3. Deploy a basic _"Hello, Weave!"_ application
-  4. Use Weave's built-in "microDNS" server to discover the Weave-attached Docker containers on the network
+  4. Use weaveDNS to discover the Weave-attached Docker containers on the network
   5. Communicate with your app and send a message from one container to another using shell commands

 This example uses very simple UNIX tools, doesn't require any programming skills and takes about 10 minutes to complete.